isabella232/rtos-docs-pr.it-it/rtos-docs/filex/chapter4.md

 ## <a name="fx_file_extended_relative_seek"></a>fx_file_extended_relative_seek

-Posizioni in base a un offset di byte relativo
+Posizioni a un offset di byte relativo

 ### <a name="prototype"></a>Prototipo